 - We staff a trained ski patrol to provide first aid, assess mountain safety, post warnings, close trails, and conduct avalanche mitigation (when necessary).

-- We conduct ongoing lift inspections and maintenance, work with regulatory agencies, and staff trained lift operations personnel to operate lifts.
+- We conduct ongoing lift inspections and maintenance, work with regulatory agencies, and staff train lift operations personnel to operate lifts.

 - We monitor weather and mountain conditions and modify operations when appropriate.

 - We provide trail difficulty rating symbols relative to a resort’s specific terrain.